singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 There are occasions when you might have a tree that is not a binary tree.
 For example, suppose you were using a tree to represent  a bunch  of phone  numbers.
 In this case, you might  use a 10-ary tree, with each node  having  up to 10 children (one for each digit).

-A node is called a"leaf" node if it has no children.
+A node is called a "leaf" node if it has no children.

 **Binary Tree vs. Binary Search Tree**